Archive

 Posted on October 26, 2012 by Akashma Online News

-“As the tentacles of apartheid penetrated to every level of African society, African protests against the government steadily mounted.
-In rural areas opposition to apartheid measures like the Bantu Authorities Act flared into open revolt.
-There was prolonged violence in the Hurutshe Reserve in the western Transvaal, in Sekhukhuneland and in Pondoland.
+There was prolonged violence in the Hurutshe Reserve in the western Transvaal, in Sekhukhuneland, and Pondoland.
 Chiefs and Councillors resisting government authority were deposed and deported.
 Armored units and aircraft had to be deployed to crush the Pondoland revolt.
-When the government decided to compel African women to carry reference books from 1956, there were protest marches in almost every major town.”

 To get to the Sharpeville Massacre we need to understand what was the goal of the protests of March 21, 1960.

 The first time Pass documents were used to restrict the movement of non-European South Africans was in the early 1800’s.
 However, slaves at the Cape had been forced to carry Passes since 1709.
 Farmers at the Cape ran short of labor during the first British occupation of the southern tip of Africa in 1795, with its subsequent abolition of slavery in 1808.
 Until that time Dutch farmers employed by the Dutch East India Company (VOC) supplied fresh food to passing ships using slave labor to stock up the refreshment station.
-They could still sell slaves within the colony, but were prohibited from importing new slaves.
+They could still sell slaves within the colony but were prohibited from importing new slaves.
 The settlers and government turned to the indigenous Khoikhoi people to fill the labor gap.
 Pass Laws in South Africa.